zladuric/node-xml2js/README.md

   * `mergeAttrs` (default: `false`): Merge attributes and child elements as properties of the parent, instead of keying attributes off a child attribute object.
 This option is ignored if `ignoreAttrs` is `false`.
+  * `attrsAsValues` (default: `false`): When used with `mergeAttrs`, makes attributes as values, even with `explicitArray` set to `true`.
+This can make it easier to distinguish between properties that were attributes, and properties that were content (content will be an array, attributes will be strings).
+If `explicitArray` is `false`, setting this option will have no effect.
   * `validator` (default `null`): You can specify a callable that validates the resulting structure somehow, however you want.
 See unit tests for an example.